rurban/Perfect-Hash/README.md

         might only be used either if you know in advance that you'll never lookup not existing keys, or check the result manually by yourself to avoid false positives.

+    - \-minimal (not yet)

+        Selects the best available method for a minimal hash, given the dictionary size, the options, and if the compiled algos are available.

     - \-optimal-size (not yet)